aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

 Depending on your requirement, select API key or IAM as your authorization.

 We can call an AppSync GraphQL API from a Java app or a Lambda function.
-Let's take a basic Todo app as an example:
+Let us take a basic Todo app as an example:

 ### API key